Edmonds College Logo

 HUM 170: Popular Genres: CD

 Studies a culturally diverse range of popular literature; film and game adaptations; and comic/graphic formats in various genres, including science fiction, mystery, and horror.
 Dual listed as ENGL 170.
-Prerequisite(s): Prerequisite: Placement in ENGL 99 or instructor permission.
+Prerequisite(s): Placement in ENGL 99 or instructor permission.
 Crosslisted as: ENGL 170.

 Course Level Objectives